donenoyes/my-daily-routine/README.md

 - Tried https://github.com/wasabeef/Takt for FPS measurement on Android but display over other apps did not work.

-- Read Intents and intent filters doc.
+- Read Intents and intent filters docs.

     - Done.

 - Manager of TYTO.

+- Read User Interface docs.

+#### Saturday, 14 November 2020

+For the team at [Twenty your life on](https://www.iq.com/play/2ffkwt8zcns).

+- Read Create a list with RecyclerView doc